 Notes

-Serve with chips, popcorn, tortillas, or bread.
+Serve the chili with chips, popcorn, tortillas, or bread.

 - Prep Time: 20 minutes